geekygiganerd/Find-Word/README.md

 You must apply your logic in the **for-loop** to go through each word in `text` and count the number of times `word` has appeared in it.
 For this purpose you may have to extract each character from `text` and concatenate them to `tmp` a temporary variable created to temporarily store one word at a time from `text`.
 This can be done using the String function [charAt()](https://docs.oracle.com/javase/8/docs/api/java/lang/CharSequence.html#charAt-int-).

-When you want to concatenate an extracted character you may want to check if its a letter, for this purpose you may use the character function [isLetter()](https://www.javatpoint.com/post/java-character-isletter-method)
+When you want to concatenate an extracted character you may want to check if its a letter, for this purpose you may use the char function [isLetter()](https://www.javatpoint.com/post/java-character-isletter-method)

 ```
 Character.isLetter(ch)